retooth2/xenharmlib/doc/prim_seq.rst

 Keep in mind that even if two sequences might have the same symbolic string representation in a notation, they are not necessarily equal.
-A G4 in 31-EDO has for example a different frequency than a G4 in 12-EDO:
+A G4 in 31-EDO has, for example, a different frequency than a G4 in 12-EDO:

 .. testcode::